efalken/OracleSwap/README.md

 managed account that interacts with the AssetSwap contract

-There is a python file that can be used as a template for updating your own oracle contract.
-We do not include an API contract to pull data, so you will need to do that yourself.
-PushPrices.py.
+There is a python file that can be used as a template for updating your own oracle contract (in public/PushPrices.py).
+I do not include an API contract to pull data, so you will need to do that yourself.
 If you have web3.js installed, and the python packages listed at the top, you can use this to automate your oracle contract updates.
-You need at least Python 3.6 for this.
+You need at least Python 3.6 to use web3.js with the blockchain.
+Here is where you put in your own oracle contract address, wallet public and private key, and infura address.

 Managed Account